 One of the many ways this ERG has impacted the community is through their nonprofit partner Native Health of Phoenix, which provides a wide range of programs that support medical, dental and behavioral health.

-To honor Native American Heritage Month at SRP, N.A.T.I.V.E. hosts a variety of employee events including a Navajo taco sale and an open discussion about Native taboos that exist in our present-day culture.
+To honor Native American Heritage Month at SRP, N.A.T.I.V.E. will be hosting a variety of employee events, including a Navajo taco sale and an open Brown Bag discussion with a representative from Gila River.

 N.A.T.I.V.E.’s Vice Chair, Tyson Yazzie, began his career with SRP nearly 20 years ago and has moved throughout the company since.